What Is A Statutory Demand And How Will It Affect My Business?January 4, 2021

-You can only have a statutory demand set aside if there is a genuine dispute.
+You can only have a demand set aside if there is a genuine dispute.
 To determine whether there are grounds for this, you need to check whether the demand meets the criteria we listed above.

 As with issuing a statutory demand, you must follow the correct procedures in challenging it.
-You must fill in Form IAA, make three copies of it and submit them to the court named on your statutory demand.
+You must fill in Form IAA, make three copies of it and submit them to the court named on your demand.

 For more information on how to challenge a statutory demand, see the government’s guidance.

 What happens after I challenge a demand?